Conversational AI vs Chatbots: Which one fits you?

 Conversational artificial intelligence is a way to simulate human communication.
 The main components of conversational AI are natural language processing (NLP) and machine learning (ML).
 Based on these two components, you can build a virtual interlocutor.
 It can answer and ask questions, have a conversation, joke, and anything else that was programmed into the conversational AI.

-Machine learning is responsible for algorithms and datasets.
-Like other areas of ML, the increase of incoming data leads to the improvement of AI models.
+Machine learning development is responsible for algorithms and datasets.
+Like other areas of ML, the increase in incoming data leads to the improvement of AI models.
 The conversational AI database is enriched with knowledge, and the quality of a bot is increased.

 NLP is responsible for automatic natural language manipulation and analysis.
 In conversational AI, it consists of 4 stages: